Supporting Someone Who Has an Eating DisorderSkip to the navigation

-Not urging your loved one to eat or not eat, unless this is part of the plan for treatment.
+- Not urging your loved one to eat or not eat, unless this is part of the plan for treatment.

 - Avoiding comparisons with other people.

 - Listening to feelings.

 - Not allowing yourself to be controlled by your loved one's behavior.